Paisseon/K1ModManager/README.md

 7. If jailbroken: Transfer Payload.ipa to your iOS device using iMazing/Xenon/SCP/etc. and install using AppSync Unified

 Done!
 You can now play KOTOR with mods =)

+Please let me know if the mod installer acts up, and if a problem occurs after the .ipa is sideloaded, let u/Snigaroo on Reddit know.